 Can students have access to materials on the Bridges Educator Site (BES), such as Work Places, student workbooks, and Digital Display Materials (DDMs)?

-We aren’t able to provide direct online access to materials on the Bridges Educator Site, in part because it could potentially create compliance issues with student privacy.
-We have, however, provided resources for educators on the BES (login required).
+Although we aren’t able to provide students with direct online access to materials on the Bridges Educator Site, we have made a number of the Digital Work Places available within the BES.
+Teachers can share those links with students, and then students will be able to play some of the DDM games without needing to log in.
 Additionally, the Math at Home activities and resources do not require a login or registration — they're free and available to everyone.
-(3/22/20)
+(8/11/20)

 Can Bridges in Mathematics Second Edition material be posted within a learning management system (LMS) such as Canvas or Google Classroom?

 With any LMS, we assume the materials are password protected (i.e., students and families need to log in for access).
 Within this context, MLC does not object to posting Bridges materials.
-In fact, we even allow transmission of materials to families via email if a district does not have a mechanism for securely distributing materials otherwise.
+In fact, we even allow materials to be emailed to families if a district does not have a mechanism for securely distributing materials otherwise.
 We consider it equivalent to sending physical materials home with the student in their backpack or folder.
-(3/18/20)
+(8/11/20)

 Can I share Bridges materials on social media for students and families to access?

 You can share downloaded PDFs of student materials with the students and families you support.
-However, it needs to be through email or a secured site like Google Classroom.
-We do not allow educators to share Bridges Second Edition materials through unsecured social media or other sites accessible to the general public.
-On the other hand, all resources on the Math at Home section of our site may be shared via social media.
-(3/23/20)
+However, this needs to be through email or a secured site like Google Classroom.
+Bridges Second Edition materials may not be shared through unsecured social media or other sites.
+On the other hand, all resources on the Math at Home site are open to the public and may be shared via social media.
+(8/11/20)

 Can MLC produce e-worksheets based on the Bridges in Mathematics and Bridges Intervention materials?

-- While not in e-worksheet format, the packets available through the BES (login required) can be uploaded to Google Classroom or other learning management systems, or they can be printed, copied, and distributed to students.
-It’s possible to then use an app such as BitPaper, Evernote, or Notability to collect student responses.
-(4/8/20)
+While not in e-worksheet format, the packets available through the BES (login required) can be uploaded to Google Classroom or other learning management systems, or they can be printed, copied, and distributed to students.
+It’s possible to then use an app such as BitPaper, Kami, Evernote, or Notability to collect student responses.
+(8/11/20)

-Will MLC be releasing instructional plans that will be available online for districts and schools?
+Will MLC provide updated guidance for districts and schools?

-The module-level packets available within the Bridges Educator Site (login required) can be used as written instruction for all students regardless of internet access.
-Unfortunately, it isn’t possible to replicate the Bridges classroom experience so we will not be attempting to directly replace the curriculum.
-Instead, to complement the packets, we’ve developed new activities on the Math at Home site as options for home learning.
-These materials will be archived and may also be printed and sent home.
-(3/30/20)
+The module-level packets available within the Bridges Educator Site (login required) can be used as written instruction for all students, regardless of internet access.
+To complement the packets, we’ve developed new activities on the Math at Home site as options for home learning.
+These materials may be printed and sent home.
+(8/11/20)

-The Math Learning Center is not planning to create virtual assessments for the current school closures.
-At this time, we do not have any recommendations for third-party assessments.
-If you wish to use the assessments that appear within the Bridges curriculum, you can download them from the Curriculum tab of the Bridges Educator Site, print, copy, and send them home for students.
+As part of the Guidance and Resources for 2020–21 , MLC created screeners that can be used to determine students’ current level of readiness for grade-level content.
+These screeners will be offered both digitally and in PDF format.
+All other assessments within Bridges and Number Corner will remain available only in print.
+If you wish to use the assessments that appear within the Bridges curriculum, you can download them from the Curriculum tab of the Bridges Educator Site, then print, copy, and send them home for students.
 Responses could then be entered through a school learning management system.
-(3/30/20)
+(8/11/20)

 - Use our Math at Home resources and look for material appropriate to the student’s current needs.
-For example, a Grade 4 student might be invited to consider the Grade 2 Activity of the Day.
+For example, a Grade 4 student might be invited to consider a Grade 2 activity.